philipphoffmann/gnome3-jenkins-indicator/README.md

 By default the extension automatically requests the Jenkins CI Server for the state of all jobs at a given interval.
 You can turn this feature off or on.
 You can also change the auto-refresh interval that the extensions uses to track changes.
-It is set to 3 seconds (3000 milliseconds) by default, meaning that every 3 seconds the extension requests the Jenkins CI Server for the current state of all jobs.
+It is set to 3 seconds by default, meaning that every 3 seconds the extension requests the Jenkins CI Server for the current state of all jobs.
 You can set this to whatever interval is fine for you.

 ### 3. Notifications: